Hyundai Motor India: Sales and service network

-HMIL has 475 dealers and more than 1,300 service points across India.
+As of 2025, HMIL has 1,366 sales points and 1,550 service points across India.
 HMIL also operates its own dealerships known as Hyundai Motor Plazas in large metros across India.
 HMIL has the second largest sales and service network in India after Maruti Suzuki.

 Sales and exports

 HMIL currently exports vehicles to over 92 countries across Africa, Middle East, Latin America, Australia and Asia.
-It has been India's number one exporter for the last 10 years consecutively.

 In February 2010 HMIL achieved a record export of 1 million units.